thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 Person on the other side told you your unniverse has just been created an hour ago.

-Person is happy that his EM wave has finally tethered to your own universe.
+Person is happy that her EM wave has finally tethered to your own universe.

 WTF?
 Whatever.
 "Nô spéak Englịsh" you said and hang up.